Joachim Löw: Return to Germany and back to Turkey

 Löw became manager of Karlsruher SC on 25 October 1999.
 His first match was a 1–1 draw against Hannover 96 on 31 October 1999.
 He was manager until 19 April 2000, finishing with a record of one win, seven draws and ten losses.
 His final match was a 3–1 loss to Hannover on 16 April 2000, while his only win came in a 2–1 win against Fortuna Köln on 19 March 2000.
 He was sacked, with the club in last place (18th).
 Marco Pezzaiuoli replaced Löw for the remainder of the season and only had two wins in the remaining seven matches, finished the season in last place (18th), and were relegated.

 Löw returned to Turkey as manager of Adanaspor from 20 December 2000 to 2 March 2001.
 He did not win any matches during this time.
 When he left Adanaspor, the club was in the relegation zone at 16th place.

 Coaching in Austria

 Löw became the manager of Austrian club Tirol Innsbruck on 10 October 2001 and led them to the 2001–02 Austrian Bundesliga title.
 He finished with a record of 11 wins, five draws and nine losses.
 The same year, the club had to declare bankruptcy and was liquidated.
 Löw was once again unemployed.
 He was with Austria Wien from 1 July 2003 to 24 March 2004.
 During the 2003–04 season, Wien were eliminated from the Champions League by Marseille in the third qualifying round and eliminated from the UEFA Cup by Borussia Dortmund in the first round.
-They lost the 2003 Austrian Supercup to FC Kärnten.
+They won the 2003 Austrian Supercup against FC Kärnten.
 He left the club on 24 March 2004; Austria Wien were in first place at the time of his departure.